Fecal incontinence is the involuntary passage or the inability to control the discharge of fecal matter.

 A healthcare professional will evaluate your symptoms, medical history, and perform a physical examination.
 Additional diagnostic tests such as anorectal manometry, endoscopy, anal ultrasound, or imaging may be necessary to determine the underlying cause.

-Treatment options for fecal incontinence depend on the cause and severity of the condition.
+At our office in West Columbia fecal incontinence treatment options depend on the cause and severity of the condition.
 They can include dietary changes, medications, pelvic floor muscle exercises, biofeedback therapy, bowel training, or surgical interventions like sacral neuromodulation.

 While complete cure may not always be possible, many treatment options can effectively manage and improve symptoms of fecal incontinence in most individuals.